 - 9.2.1 Auditors shall classify non-conformities as follows: - a.
-Minor non-conformity: where the client does not comply with the CoC Standard, but those issues do not jeopardise the integrity of the CoC. - b.
-Major non-conformity: where the integrity of the CoC Standard is potentially jeopardised, or in cases where the organisation has not complied with specific eligibility requirements as per CoC Default Standard 5.7 (CFO Standard 5.8), and CFO requirements under 9.2.2.a. - 9.2.2 For clients certified against the CoC CFO Standard, an incident of selling or identifying non-certified product as certified or with the trademarks at the point of sale or serving to the final consumer shall be considered: - a.
+Minor non-conformity: where the client does not comply with the CoC Standard, but those issues do not jeopardise the integrity of the CoC. - Major non-conformity: where the integrity of the CoC Standard is potentially jeopardised, or in cases where the organisation has not complied with specific eligibility requirements on forced and child labouras per CoC Default Standard 5.7 (CFO Standard 5.8), and CFO requirements under 9.2.2.a, and therefore certification cannot be granted. - 9.2.2 For clients certified against the CoC CFO Standard, an incident of selling or identifying non-certified product as certified or with the trademarks at the point of sale or serving to the final consumer shall be considered: - a.
 As a major non-conformity if the auditor determines that the cause of the mislabelling was due to an individual not following established internal procedures. - b.
 As a cause for suspension under GCR 7.4 in all other cases.